msu/csci-432-fall2021/misc.md

 The assignments:
+0. Suggest a misc assignment!
+To earn misc credit, the suggestion must be submitted in writing (an email or upload a PDF to gradescope) by Halloween, 31 October 2021.
 1. Attend one of the CS seminars.
 They are held Mondays 16:10-17:00.
 Please join cs-announce the notification of who is speaking each week (and the WebEx link).
 Due: before the last week of class.